Last updated on Nov, 9 2021

-Telangana State Report | November, 2015
+Telangana State Report | September, 2021

-The central government recently announced formation of an Information Technology Investment Region (ITIR) near Hyderabad.
-With the establishment of the ITIR, the government plans to generate 1.5 million direct and 5.3 million indirect jobs in the IT sector in the next five years.
+The Central Government recently announced formation of an Information Technology Investment Region (ITIR) near Hyderabad.
+With the establishment of the ITIR, the Government plans to generate 1.5 million direct and 5.3 million indirect jobs in the IT sector in the next five years.

 According to Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019 and March 2021, FDI inflow in Telangana stood at US$ 1,835 million.